$ cd fundamentals-of-devops

 Although containers have been around for decades, container orchestration started to explode in popularity around 2013, with the emergence of Docker, a tool for building, running, and sharing containers, and Kubernetes, a container orchestration tool.
 The reason for this popularity is that containers and container orchestration offer a number of advantages over VMs and VM orchestration:

-Containers typically build faster than VMs, especially with caching.
-Moreover, container orchestration tools typically deploy containers faster than VMs.
-So the build & deploy cycle with containers can be considerably faster: you can expect 10-20 minutes for VMs, but just 1-5 minutes for containers.
+Containers typically build faster than VMs, especially with caching, and container orchestration tools typically deploy faster than VMs.
+While the build & deploy cycle with VMs takes 5-30 minutes, with containers, it’s just 1-5 minutes.

 Most container orchestration tools have a built-in scheduler to decide which servers in your cluster should run which containers, using bin packing algorithms to use the available resources as efficiently as possible.[12]

-The most popular container tool, Docker, and container orchestration tool, Kubernetes, are both open source, and containers and container orchestration are supported just about everywhere, including on-prem and in all the major cloud providers.
+Containers and container orchestration are supported just about everywhere, including on-prem and in all the major cloud providers.
+Moreover, the most popular container tools, Docker and Kubernetes, are both open source.

 Running VMs for local development is relatively rare, as VM images are fairly heavyweight (large file sizes, slow boot times, CPU and memory overhead), and there is no practical way to run most VM orchestration tools locally (e.g., there’s no way to deploy an AWS ASG on your own computer).
 On the other hand, running containers in your local development environment is fairly common, as containers are more lightweight (smaller file sizes, faster boot, less CPU and memory overhead), and it’s easy to run container orchestration tools locally (you’ll see an example of running Kubernetes locally shortly).